zulip/zulip/help/marking-messages-as-read.md

     You can also mark all messages in your current view as read by jumping to the bottom with the **Scroll to bottom** (<i class="fa fa-chevron-down"></i>) button or the <kbd>End</kbd> shortcut.

+{tab|via-recent-conversations}

+{!open-recent-conversations.md!}

+1. Click on an unread messages counter in the **Topic** column to mark all messages in that topic as read.

 {tab|mobile}